cdavis405/mcp-sentinel/README.md

 ├─────────────────────────────────────────────────────────────────────┤
 │  🤖 MCP Sentinel                                                    │
 │  Proposed: Core switch firmware upgrade at Chicago branch           │ │  Window: Saturday 5:00 AM - 7:00 AM CST                             │
 │  Blast Radius: Full site offline during upgrade (~45 min)           │ │  Risk: LOW (tested in lab, rollback plan ready)                     │ │                                                                     │
 │  Awaiting approval from: @chris (IT), @marcus (Site GM)             │ ├─────────────────────────────────────────────────────────────────────┤ │  👤 Marcus (Site GM)                                                │
 │  What's the risk if we don't do this?                               │ ├─────────────────────────────────────────────────────────────────────┤ │  🤖 MCP Sentinel                                                    │
 │  Current firmware has 3 known CVEs.
-Vendor support ends in 60 days.│ │  Risk of delayed upgrade: MEDIUM-HIGH                              │ ├─────────────────────────────────────────────────────────────────────┤ │  👤 Marcus (Site GM)                                                │
+Vendor support ends in 60 days. │ │  Risk of delayed upgrade: MEDIUM-HIGH                               │ ├─────────────────────────────────────────────────────────────────────┤
+│  👤 Marcus (Site GM)                                                │
 │  Approved ✅.
 Adding @ryker from HR.                                │
-│  @ryker - can you shift the Saturday morning crew to start at 7:30?│ ├─────────────────────────────────────────────────────────────────────┤ │  👤 Ryker (HR Manager)                                              │
+│  @ryker - can you shift the Saturday morning crew to start at 7:30? │ ├─────────────────────────────────────────────────────────────────────┤
+│  👤 Ryker (HR Manager)                                              │
 │  Done.
 Updated the schedule.
 You're clear for 5-7 AM.               │ ├─────────────────────────────────────────────────────────────────────┤
 │  👤 Chris (IT Manager)                                              │
 │  Approved ✅                                                        │
 ├─────────────────────────────────────────────────────────────────────┤
 │  🤖 MCP Sentinel                                                    │
 │  All approvals received.
 Change scheduled for Sat 5:00 AM CST.      │ │  Notifications will be sent 24hr and 1hr before maintenance.        │
 └─────────────────────────────────────────────────────────────────────┘
 ```